Meet Our Senior Team

 Chief Executive Officer

-Bal is the heart of Progress Care Solutions as the CEO and Founder.
+Bal is the heart of Progress Solutions as the CEO and Founder.
 She has dedicated 35 years to working within Health and Social Care, managing front-line services for Local Authorities and both the Voluntary and Private sectors.
 Her exceptional entrepreneurial career has helped shape standards of care.

 Sparked by treatment towards a family member, she has achieved outstanding outcomes for the most vulnerable within communities, creating Progress; an industry leader in the Midlands.